Places to Visit in Montreux and Best Things to do in Montreux + Important Travel Information for Montreux

 More Places to Visit in Montreux

-One of the best place to visit in Montreux, or probably the main one, is the Chateau de Chilean.
-Once you have strolled and rested at the promenade you can visit the lovely Chateau de Chilean, which is one of the most popular sights in Montreux.
+One of the best place to visit in Montreux, or probably the main one, is the Chateau de Chillon.
+Once you have strolled and rested at the promenade you can visit the lovely Chateau de Chillon, which is one of the most popular sights in Montreux.

 Chateau de Chillon is visible from Montreux promenade, and there are plenty of signs to direct you.